rcfontana/ContentSharing/camlis-bsidesDC-attackcon/README.md

 - BsidesDC (25-27 October) - https://bsidesdc2019.busyconf.com/schedule
 - ATTACKcon (28 precon, 29-30 October) - https://www.mitre.org/attackcon (videos)

-### CAMLIS
+### CAMLIS (Conference for Applied Machine Learning and Security)

-Camlis.org **2nd Day** - Conference for Applied Machine Learning and Security Sadly, only managed to attend the 2nd day.
+Camlis.org **2nd Day** - Sadly, only managed to attend the 2nd day.
 Initially I thought CAMLIS was going to be way more academic with some rocket surgery level algorithms and math.
 Turns out a lot was about practical implementation, jupyter playbooks and awesome inputs for Threat Hunting.
 Most references can be found here: https://www.camlis.org/2019/program

 - **RAPIDS AI**
 https://github.com/rapidsai/notebooks